Aging in the SCA

 Realizing his full article doesn’t present things as definitive as the quotes make it seem, I think some Laurels are not able to keep to their craft as well.
 Some do and some pursue other passions than those for which they were Laureled.

-As a 70-year-old scribe, I have days my calligraphy looks like it’s not mine.
+As a 70+ scribe, I have days my calligraphy looks like it’s not mine.
 I also have friends that already switched to other crafts because their hands shake.
 I’m fortunate my near-nearsightedness still has clear vision.
-And more frequent breaks helps my aching back.
-So I’m lucky I can still perform well as a production scribe.
+But now it gets fuzzy after 20-30 minutes of close up use.
+This makes it practically impossible to complete a restricted deadline scroll assignment.

 Leave a Reply